Sébastien Robillard

-Sébastien Robillard (born October 19, 1981 in Sussex, New Brunswick) is a Canadian curler from Port Coquitlam, British Columbia.
-He currently skips a team on the World Curling Tour.
+Sébastien Jean Joseph Robillard (born October 19, 1981 in Sussex, New Brunswick) is a Canadian curler from Port Coquitlam, British Columbia.
+He currently plays third on Team Matthew Blandford.
 He has played competitively in three provinces in his career, Ontario, Quebec and British Columbia.

 Career

 Juniors

 Robillard won the first ever Ontario provincial Bantam boys championship in 1998.
 In 2002 he won the now defunct provincial junior mixed championship skipping a team of Julie Reddick, Kevin Flewwelling and Leigh Armstrong.

 Men's

 After a few seasons of skipping teams out of Ontario and one season playing second for Heath McCormick, Robillard played lead on the Quebec-based Dwayne Fowler rink for the 2006-07 curling season.
 The team won the Tim Hortons Invitational Classic that season and played in the 2007 Quebec Men's Provincial Championship.
 After one season with Fowler, Robillard played third for Guy Hemmings in 2007-08 and for Michael Fournier in 2008-09.

 Robillard then moved to British Columbia, playing third for Andrew Bilesky for the 2010-11 season before forming his own rink in 2011.
 After skipping for one season, Robillard joined the Sean Geall rink, playing second in 2012.
 In their first season together, they played in the 2013 Canadian Direct Insurance BC Men's Curling Championship, losing in the semifinal.
 The next season, the team won the Coronation Business Group Men's Classic and finished third at the 2014 Canadian Direct Insurance BC Men's Curling Championship, with Brent Pierce skipping the team.
 Robillard left the team in 2014 to form his own rink for one last season in British Columbia.